3ds Max training course for beginners teaching core skills for creating 3D models, rendered images, animations and games.

 Live online training

-Live online training lets you participate in a real 3ds Max course from your place of work or home.
+Online training lets you participate in a live 3ds Max course from your place of work or home.

 We do everything possible to make your online training experience as close as possible to actually being in the classroom.
 You can:

 - See and hear our trainer, and the other delegates participating in the course…

 - Watch our trainer demonstrate techniques in 3ds Max.